DhevinaTailor/Business-Loan-Default-Prediction-Model/README.md

 4. **Feature Engineering:** Create new features and transform data to enhance the model's predictive power.
 This step aims to improve the model's performance.

-5. **Model Selection:** Evaluate various machine learning algorithms (e.g., logistic regression, decision trees, random forests, gradient boosting) for predicting loan defaults.
+5. **Model Selection:** Evaluate various machine learning algorithms (logistic regression) for predicting loan defaults.

 6. **Model Training:** Train the selected model on the prepared dataset, using historical loan data.